↑ Can HF Radio Propagation be predicted?

 To predict HF radio propagation, the following tools can be used:

-1. Ionospheric models: These are computer models that use data on solar and ionospheric activity to simulate the behavior of the ionosphere and predict how radio waves will propagate through it.
+1. Ionospheric models: Computer models use data on solar and ionospheric activity to simulate the behavior of the ionosphere and predict how radio waves will propagate through it.

-2. Propagation prediction software: This software uses ionospheric models, as well as data on the transmitting and receiving stations and other factors, to predict the best frequencies and modes of propagation for a given communication.
+2. Propagation prediction software may estimate how radio waves will propagate through the Earth's atmosphere, using ionospheric models, as well as data on the transmitting and receiving stations and other factors.

-4. Regional prediction centers: These centers use ionosondes to measure local MUF.
+4. Regional prediction centers use ionosondes to measure local MUF.
 Measurements collected from a global network of centers can provide a good prediction of current HF propagation conditions.

 5. Ham radio networks: Amateur radio operators (also known as "hams") often exchange information on propagation conditions and use this information to make predictions and plan communications.